Anna Gillespie, Sculptor

 Neus started doing dramaturgy in 2011, assisting Eran Gisin for his solo “Emotions, job, emotions, once a day” which won the second prize for choreography at the Solo Dance-Theatre festival in Stuttgart in 2012.
 Since then Neus has been exploring deeper different art forms such as theatre, cinema and visual arts, the last mainly through her BA in Art History, in which she specialized in contemporary art and philosophy of art.
 Neus developed her dramaturgical skills further through several workshops and field work.
 In the Spring 2017 Neus was mentored as a dramaturg by Lou Cope through COLLABORATE, a professional development program supported through South East Dance and Jerwood Charitable Foundation Dramaturg in Residence 2016/17.

-Neus collaborates regularly as a dramaturg with choreographers Johnny Autin: A Positive Life and Dystopia; Richard Chappell: At The End We Begin; Feet off the Ground: The Way They Were Then and Éter; Choreographer Jan Lee and digital artist Tim Murray-Browne: Movement Alphabet.
+Neus collaborates regularly as a dramaturg with choreographers Johnny Autin: A Positive Life, Queer Words and Dystopia; Feet off the Ground: The Way They Were Then and Éter; Choreographer Jan Lee and digital artist Tim Murray-Browne: Movement Alphabet.

-Neus' creations have been presented in Holland, U.K., N.Y. and Spain, supported by Dansateliers Rotterdam, Arts Council of England, Arts Council of Wales, La Zona Kubik, Dance West, Kingston Council, OMI Arts Center, C12 Dance Theatre, The Space, The Place, Trip Space, University of Hertfordshire, Liga Mujeres Profesionales del Teatro en España, South East Dance, The Garage and Dance East.
+Neus' creations have been presented in Holland, U.K., N.Y. and Spain, supported by Dansateliers Rotterdam, Arts Council of England, Arts Council of Wales, East London Dance Ideas Enterprise Fund, Jacksons Lane, National Centre for Circus Arts, Dance West, Kingston Council, OMI Arts Center, The Place, Trip Space, University of Hertfordshire, Liga Mujeres Profesionales del Teatro, South East Dance and Dance East.

 Neus was selected for a three weeks choreographic residency in August 2015 at OMI Arts Center, in NY.
 In 2017 she got invited to come back to mentor the resident choreographers of that year.